xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2               | Change to read/write access |
 | 3               | Change to read only access  |

-Notify\_logical    is a logical value that specifies whether the user should be notified when the shared workbook is available to be opened across a network.
+Notify\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether the user should be notified when the shared workbook is available to be opened across a network.
 If TRUE, the user will be notified when the workbook is available to be opened.
 If FALSE or omitted, the user will not be notified when the file available to be opened.

-Converter     is a number corresponding to the file converter to use to open the file.
+Converter&nbsp;&nbsp;&nbsp;&nbsp; is a number corresponding to the file converter to use to open the file.
 Normally, Microsoft Excel automatically determines which file converter to use; therefore, this argument can usually be excluded.
 If you want to be certain, however, that a specific manually installed converter be used, then include this argument.
 Use GET.WORKSPACE(62) to determine which numbers corresponds to all of the installed converters.

 **Related Functions**

-CLOSE   Closes the active window
+CLOSE&nbsp;&nbsp;&nbsp;Closes the active window

-FCLOSE   Closes a text file
+FCLOSE&nbsp;&nbsp;&nbsp;Closes a text file

-FOPEN   Opens a file with the type of permission specified
+FOPEN&nbsp;&nbsp;&nbsp;Opens a file with the type of permission specified

-OPEN.LINKS   Opens specified supporting workbooks
+OPEN.LINKS&nbsp;&nbsp;&nbsp;Opens specified supporting workbooks

 Return to [top](#H)